Handy software, marketing tools and publications you can use

 "How-to" e-books and online tools to help small businesses and other

-Other SiteSell.com titles detail how to set up profitable home-based businesses on the Web, and for
+Other SiteSell.com titles detailed how to set up profitable home-based businesses on the Web, and for

-businesses of any size, there is a nifty server-side tool for low-cost pricing research.
+businesses of any size, there is still a nifty server-side tool for low-cost pricing research.
+Solo Build It! (originally called Site Build It!) enables you to

 build, manage and promote your website for maximum traffic with no prior experience.
 Don't confuse this

-with the typical "website in a box"-type packages offered by ISPs.
+with the typical "website in a box"-type packages offered by hosting services.
 The emphasis here isn't on building a website; it's

 on building a niche business based on a sound plan.
 It's about assuring that your site will get traffic.
-In other wise,
+In other words,

 Software that prints